 Kitsap Bank ranks as a medium-size bank owning $1 billion in assets and deposits totaling $995 million.
 Kitsap Bank's Texas Ratio is 0.16%, signifying that Kitsap Bank is in superb financial health and far from failure.
 Additionally, Kitsap Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Kitsap Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
 Kitsap Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 Kitsap Bank's CD rates are fair compared to the national average.Back to Overview

 Find a Kitsap Bank Near Me

-Kitsap Bank has 22 locations in the U.S.Back to Overview
+Kitsap Bank has 22 physical locations across the U.S.Back to Overview